Last updated

 Get a free trial of UpGuard >

-Analyze controls that are in place to minimize or eliminate the probability of a threat or vulnerability.
-Controls can be implemented through technical means, such as hardware or software, encryption, intrusion detection mechanisms, two-factor authentication, automatic updates, continuous data leak detection, or through nontechnical means like security policies and physical mechanisms like locks or keycard access.
+Controls can be implemented through technical means, such as encryption, intrusion detection mechanisms, two-factor authentication, automatic updates, and continuous data leak detection.
+They can also be non-technical, such as security policies and physical mechanisms like locks or keycard access.

 Learn more about cyber threat exposure management >